 Choosing whether or not to take antidepressants during pregnancy can be a difficult decision.
 Both depression and antidepressants carry risks for the baby.
 Trying to understand the dangers and benefits of each choice can be daunting and confusing, especially as the evidence is not clear.

 We hope that this tool will help women facing this decision to choose what is right for them, by giving them the knowledge they need to choose.
-If the pilot study goes well, a bigger trial will be organised to look at the PDA’s effectiveness.
+If the results of the pilot study are positive, a bigger trial will be organised to look at the PDA’s effectiveness.

 This study takes place in a Tommy's centre and is funded by the National Institute for Health ResearchHide details